Vellikulangara: Demographics

-Vellikulangara is situated near Kodaly which is 8 km from Kodakara.
+Vellikulangara is situated near Kodaly which is 12.6 km from Kodakara and 13 km from Chalakudy.

-There are two ways to reach Vellikulangara: one through Chalakudy and one directly from Thrissur.
+There are two ways to reach Vellikulangara: one through Chalakudy and one directly from Kodakara.

-Vellikulangara is famous for the Chokana Estates and the Anapantham Forest.
+Vellikulangara is famous for the Harrison Malayalam estates at Chokana and the Anapantham Forest.
 Cochin State Forest Tramway used to pass through Vellikulangara, which the British used to transport quality teak logs from Parambikulam forest to the port of Cochin and on to England.